mayaanne/foundations/sprint-1/core-introduce-yourself.md

 By the end of this exercise, you will:

 - Have a sense of who you are on this learning journey.
-- Shared something about your learning journey
+- Have shared something about your learning journey.

 ## Summary
 Your cohort are on this learning journey with you.
 Its a melting pot of identity.
 As the sprints go on, you'll be reading each others blogs, participating in group discussions and helping each other when stuck.

-This Sprint reach out to your cohort and share a little about yourself.
+This sprint, reach out to your cohort and share a little about yourself.
 Think about how your identity shapes you and what that means for your learning journey.